ndhendrix/NCCN_biomarkers/README.md

 * [Selenium](http://www.seleniumhq.org/) - Browser driver
 * [RSelenium](https://cran.r-project.org/web/packages/RSelenium/vignettes/RSelenium-basics.html) - Selenium interface for R

+## Note on results

+Starting January 2021, the NCCN website began including links to "Read more" / "Read less" for some fields.
+This algorithm accommodates these changes, but includes "Read less" at the end of some fields.

 ## Authors

 * **Nathaniel Hendrix** - [My Website](https://nathanielhendrix.com)